TeamDev-IP/JxBrowser-Gradle-Plugin/README.md

     // Detects the current platform and adds the corresponding Chromium binaries. implementation(jxbrowser.currentPlatform)

-    // Adds dependencies with binaries for all supported platforms. implementation(jxbrowser.crossPlatform)
+    // Adds dependencies to the Chromium binaries for all supported platforms. implementation(jxbrowser.crossPlatform)

-    // Adds a dependency to specific Chromium binaries. implementation(jxbrowser.mac)
+    // Adds a dependency to the platform-specific Chromium binaries. implementation(jxbrowser.mac)
     implementation(jxbrowser.macArm)
     implementation(jxbrowser.win32)